Location: Center Strip

 Bellagio does that by continually making changes.
 Don’t worry – they haven’t filled in the lake and turned it into a nightclub.
 The hotel retains its classic luxury feeling, but with some contemporary tweaks to keep things relevant.

-Key among these tweaks are the rooms, which were redone in 2012.
-Lighter, brighter, and more modern in a funky-retro way, the rooms come with 40″ flat screen TVs, upgraded furnishings and linens, new fixtures and minibars, and better connectivity options.
+Key among these tweaks are the rooms, which have been remodeled several times over the years.
+The current scheme is lighter, brighter, and more modern in a funky-retro way and the rooms come with 40″ flat screen TVs, upgraded furnishings and linens, new fixtures and minibars, and better connectivity options.
 The new look is a huge improvement over the staid (some might say boring and bland) furnishings and décor they used to have but Bellagio built its brand on staid so these contemporary digs may be a shock to the system for some.

 There are three different color schemes – amber, blue and silver, and green and purple – that is matched in the fabrics, carpeting, and marble, all inspired by the Botanical Gardens downstairs.
 It’s sort of like a mid-century garden feeling and it is lovely, if a bit on the busy side at times.